orxfun/orx-parallel/examples/wasm/tsp/vanilla/README.md

 The `ui/README.md` contains the exact setup and run commands for the browser app, while `wasm_bindings/README.md` documents the wasm API surface.

 ## Steps to build the UI using `orx-parallel`

+1. Decide what should stay in Rust.

+   Put the pure-Rust computation in `computation/`.
+Keep it independent from the browser so it can be tested and benchmarked as a normal Rust crate.

+   This layer may expose many functions: some may use parallel execution, others may stay sequential, but none of them should depend on UI, DOM, or JavaScript concerns.

+2. Expose only a thin wasm API.

+   Add `wasm_bindings/` as the bridge between Rust and JavaScript.
+Its job is always the same: expose `init_parallel_runtime` and re-export the computation functions with `wasm_bindgen` so the UI can call them from the browser.

+3. Build the UI around a worker boundary.

+   Let the browser UI live in `ui/`, and have it talk to the wasm package through a module worker.
+The UI should orchestrate when and how computations are triggered, not reimplement them.

+4. Enable browser threads in the build.

+    Compile the wasm package with the threaded configuration from `ui/package.json` and the Rust feature wiring in `computation/` and `wasm_bindings/`.
+If the build is not thread-enabled, the parallel path will not actually run in parallel.

+5. Make sure the app is served with cross-origin isolation.

+    Use Vite or another server that sends `Cross-Origin-Opener-Policy` and `Cross-Origin-Embedder-Policy` headers.
+Without them, the browser cannot use `SharedArrayBuffer`, so threaded wasm will fail.

+6. Initialize wasm inside each worker before running search.

+    Call `init()` first, then call `init_parallel_runtime(thread_count)` once per worker before the first parallel execution.
+If you create a new worker, that worker must initialize its own runtime too.

+    The same worker can then invoke any exposed computation function, parallel or sequential.

+7. Pass data through the wasm boundary in a simple shape.

+    Generate or load the input data in JavaScript, send it to the wasm function you need, and return the result back to the UI.
+Keep the exchanged data small and explicit so the boundary stays easy to reason about.

+8. Tune execution settings from the UI.

+    Expose thread count and other tuning knobs as user-facing settings if you need them.
+Good values depend on the workload and browser, so start modestly and measure before increasing them.

+9. Test each layer independently.

+    Verify the Rust computation with ordinary Rust tests, verify the wasm boundary in `wasm_bindings/`, and verify the browser behavior in `ui/`.
+This is the main advantage of the three-project layout.

+10. Keep the architecture strict.

+    Do not move computation logic into the UI, do not let the computation crate depend on DOM APIs, and do not turn the wasm bindings into a second implementation layer.
+The example stays reliable only if each project keeps its role.